Living with a chronic condition like asthma means you may experience flare-ups from time to time.

 - animal dander

 Shortness of breath is a classic asthma symptom.
-It’s the result of airway constriction during a flare-up.
+It’s the result of airway constriction (tightening) during a flare-up.

 Taking quick breaths is a more unusual asthma symptom, though.
 It’s done as a means of getting more oxygen into the lungs.

 Rapid breathing may also come in the form of constant sighing or yawning.
 You may not even realize you’re doing it.
-While sighing is often due to stress or anxiety, it occasionally can be a sign of asthma.
+While sighing is often due to stress or anxiety, it can occasionally be a sign of asthma.

 One misconception about people with asthma is that you can’t or shouldn’t exercise.
 But asthma that’s well managed shouldn’t place any limitations on exercising.

-Aside from the activity itself, other factors can trigger exercise-induced asthma, such as:
+Aside from the activity itself, other factors can trigger exercise-induced asthma,

 - cold and dry air